Plan Zuid: Final project

 Berlage presented a new plan in 1915, with straight narrow streets and long blocks, intersected by several broad axes.
 This plan proved much more feasible and efficient.
 In 1917 the City Council granted approval to the plan.
-The New South district was built in the style of the Amsterdam School between 1917 and 1925, consisting of the Stadium District and the Apollo and the Rivers District.
-A large part of the New Pipe derives from the Plan Zuid.
+The New South district was built in the style of the Amsterdam School between 1917 and 1925, consisting of the Stadionbuurt, Apollobuurt and Rivierenbuurt neighbourhoods.
+A large part of the Nieuwe Pijp neighbourhood derives from the Plan Zuid.

 Berlage's design was only roughly implemented.
 On the spot where he had planned a teaching hospital, a large housing association designed by Michel de Klerk and Piet Kramer called "De Dageraad" (The Dawn) housing complex was built.
 It was opened in July 1922 by the alderman festive Housing, SR de Miranda.